Felienne/LiveSpreadsheets/paper.md

 Nevertheless, spreadsheets are known to be extremely fault-prone, mainly because users have to  use copy-paste instead of user defined abstractions.
 Existing research has tried to improve spreadsheets by introducing abstractions such as meta models or user defined functions, but this compromises the direct manipulation aspect that makes spreadsheets so attractive in the first place.

-In this paper we proposed copy-paste tracking as way to both have our cake and eat it too.
+In this paper we propose copy-paste tracking as way to both have our cake and eat it too.
 Instead of introducing another level of indirection, copy-paste tracking supports editing classes of formulas originating at the same source, all at once.
 As a result, we get the benefits of abstraction (reuse, sharing, "single-point-of-change"), without the incurring the burden of cognitive distance.

 *Outlook* Duplication of knowledge is ubiquitous is computing.
 Copy-paste tracking can generalized to a broader scope by seeing it as an example of abstractions that are presented to the user in a materialized, expanded, unrolled, referenced, or instantiated state.
 The relation between such views and the original is often many-to-one and the views are often read only.
 Copy-paste tracking could provide a model to make such user views of abstractions editable.
 Thus, copy-paste tracking in its most general form improves direct manipulation in interactive systems and allows users to maintain abstractions through their multiple concretizations.